questianon/sdupdates/README.md

 		1. Download https://huggingface.co/stabilityai/stable-diffusion-2-depth (model) and place it in models/Stable-diffusion
 		2. Download https://raw.githubusercontent.com/Stability-AI/stablediffusion/main/configs/stable-diffusion/v2-midas-inference.yaml (config) and place it in the same folder as the checkpoint
 		3. Rename the config to 512-depth-ema.yaml
-		4. Start Stable-Diffusion-Webui, select the 512-depth-ema checkpoint and use img2img as you normally would.
+		4. Start Stable-Diffusion-Webui,z select the 512-depth-ema checkpoint and use img2img as you normally would.
 - depthmap2mask extension released that can create 3d depth map masks --> supposedly better img2img
 	- Seems to be an alternative to conditioning image mask weight
 - Dreambooth training based on Shivam's repo extension updated to support SD v2.0 (find it in the extensions tab)